connectsolutions/best-practices/js/Backbone.md

 ####4.
 DOM Changes only when the model changes

 * Events are awesome - use them.
-The easiest approach is to render again after each change:
+The easiest approach is to render again after each change.

-* A much better approach is to only change what’s needed:
+* A much better approach is to only change what’s needed.

 * The view is always synced with the model.
 It doesn’t matter how the model was changed: following an action, from a fetch or from a console debugging session - the view will always stay up to date.